Want to know how to stop cold calls? Take a look at some of these free and paid options available to you.Fed up with cold calls?

 Which are the ways to stop nuisance calls?

-If available to you, I would opt for one of the free schemes offered by your phone company.
+As a first step, I would opt for one of the free schemes offered by your phone company.
 In my experience, they work pretty well.
 If not, the trueCall device is a great option, although it is a little pricey.

-If you don’t really need your landline, then take a look at getting rid of it altogether and having broadband only installed.
+But, if you don’t really need your landline, then take a look at getting rid of it altogether and having broadband only installed.